 1. A writer, whether Indie or otherwise, must work hard to ensure they deserve the accolade ‘published author’.

-2. In the community of Indie writers there is one of the greatest support networks on the planet.
+2. In the community of Indie writers, there is one of the greatest support networks on the planet.

 3. When considering the first two points, we writers owe it to ourselves, our peers and especially our readers to work hard to produce the best in presentation, storytelling, and value for money.
 The credibility of our craft is in our hands.

-Although my work is always aimed at suspending belief to take my readers into a world of fiction, this brief story has been a true record of my progress up until January 2015.
+Although my work is always aimed at suspending belief to take my readers into a world of fiction, this brief story has been a true record of my progress up until mid-2018.
 Thank you for reading my tale, and I look forward to helping where and when I can.
 I will of course also be continuing to learn more about my chosen third career.